perdomofranklindev/express-ts-exercises/01-authentication/back-end/docs/API.md

 - `access_token`: Short-lived token for regular API access
 - `refresh_token`: Long-lived token for obtaining new access tokens

+> **Note:** Cookie names and lifetimes, as well as JWT expiration, are now managed in code via the `envConfig.auth` object and are configurable via environment variables.
+See the main README for details.

 ## Error Codes

 The API uses standardized error codes for different types of errors: